rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 ADNOMINAL PERSON IN THE MORPHOLOGICAL SYSTEM OF ERZYA

 Ablative
-The ABLATIVE case in Erzya can be represented by the allomorphs %do, %d́e, %de, %to, %t́e,
-%te => %DO in all declension types.
+The ABLATIVE case in Erzya can be represented by the allomorphs -do, -d́e, -de, -to, -t́e, -te => -DO in all declension types.
 Table 4.9
 Gloss